redhat-developer/vscode-java/CONTRIBUTING.md

 - Start the language server via `jdt.ls.socket-stream` launch configuration in VS Code or Eclipse
   ![Socket Steam in VS Code](images/changelog/SocketSteamInVSCode.png)

-- Start the extenion via _Launch Extension - JDTLS Client_ in VS Code
+- Start the extension via _Launch Extension - JDTLS Client_ in VS Code
 - You can modify `launch.json` to use a different port:
     - Modify `JDTLS_CLIENT_PORT` to specify the port VS Code should connect to.